DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.2.0.md

 We don't want this.
 For the sake of variety in gameplay and making the primary spells more viable (maybe even for build-crafting purposes), we could have a "Finisher" system for the primary spells.

 Basically, there is a separate bar for the primary spells that is constantly depleting.
-It fills up whene
+It fills up whenever the player hits an enemy with a primary spell.
+Once the bar is full, the player can perform a "Finisher".

+This Finisher is just an extra-powerful version of the last hit in the primary spell combo chain.
+It does extra damage, staggers enemies, and has some extra flashy VFX.

+### Refactor the Spell System
+-